 The UK Solar Physics community (UKSP) is a Specialist Scientific Group affiliated to the Royal Astronomical Society.
 This website serves as a repository of information for the UKSP community, with community news, information about national and international conferences, employment and study opportunities, solar missions, and computing resources.

 We distribute a newsletter of the latest Solar Physics and related news twice a month (1st and 15th).
 To sign up to the emailing list or to view the archive of newsletters please go here.
-These news items are also reproduced on this website and can be viewed as a summary of the last 15days, last 32days or the whole archive.
+These news items are also reproduced on this website and can be viewed as a summary (recent news summary) or the whole archive.
 To submit information to be posted to the website and to be included in the newsletter please go to the Submit News page.

 If there are any queries about UKSP, please contact the Chairperson or Deputy Chairperson.

 - 132. Phase mixing of propagating Alfvén waves in a single-fluid partially ionized solar plasma.

 - 130. How do particles accelerated in solar flares escape into the heliosphere?

 - 129. Are Internetwork Magnetic Fields in the Solar Photosphere Horizontal or Vertical?